thomas-rocke/Grav-Wave-ML-Project/README.md

 ### System
 The System subdirectory hosts all of the code required for the project.
 ### Planning
-The Planning subdirectory hosts the code design and documentation.
-It has a folder structure identical to System, and each code file in System should have its own documentation file under the same filename.
+The Planning subdirectory hosts the code design criterion.
+### Documentation
+Documentation hosts the extracted documentation for each file.

+## Patch Notes